 2.4 CONFIDENTIAL INFORMATION AND PERSONAL DATA PROCESSING

-AEFFE has adopted a “Company regulation” to govern personal data processing and the proper use of company information systems in compliance with Law 196 / 2003, which is referred to for further details.
+AEFFE has adopted a “Company regulation” to govern personal data processing and the proper use of company information systems in compliance with EU Regulation 2016/679, which is referred to for further details.

 Information of a confidential nature, pertaining to data or knowledge belonging to AEFFE, must not be acquired, processed, used or shared other than by expressly authorised persons.